tammasloughran/esm-ssp585/README.md

 We have noticed that some modules interfere with the git commands, for example `matlab/R2018a`.
 If you are running into issues during the installation, it might be a good idea to `module purge` first before starting again.

+## Warm Starts

+The model is normally 'warm started' from the restart files of another configuration.
+For instance the SSP experiments are started from the end of the historical experiment, and in turn the historical experiment is started from the pre-industrial control experiment (different ensemble members are created by starting from different piControl years).
+Starting the experiment from scratch requires a long period of spinup to ensure stability and should be avoided if possible.

+There are two options for restarting the model.
+It can be started from an experiment run by CSIRO (requires membership in the p66 group), or it can be started from another Payu experiment.

+To perform a warm start, edit the file `warm-start.sh` to set the experiment directory to start from.
+For CSIRO jobs you must also specify the date of the run to start from, for Payu jobs each restart directory holds a different year.

 ## Understanding **payu**

 **payu** was designed to help users of the NCI system run climate models.